xonixx/xonixx.github.io/awk.md

 So, if you take [this article](https://j3s.sh/thought/write-posix-shell.html) that promotes writing POSIX shell, you'll notice that all of it arguments apply to AWK equal or even better.

-I also want to cite a programmer [Vladimir Dinev](https://github.com/vladcc), who is creating some interesting projects with Awk:
+I also want to cite a programmer [Vladimir Dinev](https://github.com/vladcc), who is creating some interesting projects with AWK:

 > ### [Why shell + awk?](https://github.com/vladcc/shawk#why-shell--awk)
 >Mainly because of this serendipitous observation: